kyma-project/lifecycle-manager/samples/template-operator/README.md

   make <target>

 General
   help                   Display this help.

 Module
   module-operator-chart  Bundle the Module Operator Chart module-image           Build the Module Image and push it to a registry defined in IMG_REGISTRY module-build           Build the Module and push it to a registry defined in MODULE_REGISTRY module-default         Bootstrap the Default CR

 Tools
-  kyma             Download & Build Kyma CLI locally if necessary. kustomize        Download & Build kustomize locally if necessary. component-cli    Download & Build kustomize locally if necessary.
+  kyma                   Download & Build Kyma CLI locally if necessary. kustomize              Download & Build kustomize locally if necessary. component-cli          Download & Build kustomize locally if necessary. grafana-dashboard      Generating Grafana manifests to visualize controller status.
 ```

 To use the Makefile you will need to adjust your Module information to make sure that the Makefile knows the correct remotes / targets.